|

 All of Smith's album boasted elegant and elaborate packaging.

-Yet another Steven Smith alter-ego, Ulaan Khol, was conceived for a trilogy titled "Ceremony", whose first installment was I (Soft Abuse, 2008),
+Yet another Steven Smith alter-ego, Ulaan Khol, was conceived for a trilogy titled "Ceremony" of untitled albums containing untitled instrumentals,

 Thuja (Important, 2008) documents various live performances by the